pureooze/pureooze.github.io/src/blog/posts/2024-03-29-navigating-technical-debt.md

 But in the other parts of the system this can be harmful because it creates coupling to the current business logic – which will likely change in the future.
 And when the time to change comes, the tests can be a hindrance rather than a help.

-{% image "/blog/img/2024-03-29-navigating-technical-debt/effort-vs-value" "Effort vs value of code coverage: As the coverage percent increases the effort increases exponentially" "https://jeroenmols.com/blog/2017/11/28/coveragproblem/" %}
+{% image "../img/2024-03-29-navigating-technical-debt/effort-vs-value.png" "Effort vs value of code coverage: As the coverage percent increases the effort increases exponentially" "" "[Jeroen Mols : The 100% code coverage problem](https://jeroenmols.com/blog/2017/11/28/coveragproblem/)" %}

 ### Context Is Key
 If we focus on the metrics themselves we can lose sight of the goal: to deliver high quality software quickly.